myildirim48/myildirim48/README.md

 ### Hi there 👋
+  I'm currently learing Swift
+  I am a computer programming graduate and after my graduation I started to be interested in software again.
+  To be an iOS developer, I'm learning swift, I've been developing myself with swift for about 4 months.
+You can see some of the apps I've developed in my profile.

 <!--
 **myildirim48/myildirim48** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.